 Technical Advisory Facility on Gender-smart Solutions

-Apply for targeted advice on how to scale up gender-smart Climate and Disaster Risk Finance and Insurance Solutions
+Targeted advice on how to scale up gender-smart Climate and Disaster Risk Finance and Insurance (“CDRFI”) solutions

 Gender differences play a crucial role at every step of a climate risk finance project, from vulnerability assessments to stakeholder engagement or the allocation of payouts.
 Very often, implementers of climate and disaster risk finance and insurance (CDRFI) projects are well aware of the transversal character of gender but lack the know-how and resources to take gender into account in their programme design and implementation.

-The InsuResilience Centre of Excellence on Gender-smart Solutions supports implementers of risk finance or insurance solutions in the Global South in tackling this challenge through technical advisory services – free of charge.
+The InsuResilience Centre of Excellence on Gender-smart Solutions supports implementers of risk finance or insurance solutions in emerging and vulnerable countries in tackling this challenge through technical advisory services – free of charge.

 The key principles of the Technical Advisory Facility approach are:

-- Technical: The facility will offer advisory support in areas where it has specialised knowledge and expertise on the theme of gender-smart CDRFI and where it has developed guidance on the topic:
+Technical: The facility will offer advisory support in areas where it has specialised knowledge and expertise on the theme of gender-smart CDRFI and where it has developed guidance on the topic, such as:

 - Gender-smart approaches to Monitoring & Evaluation